felix-tasuri/felix-tasuri/README.md

 # 💫 About Me:
-🔭 currently creating a website chatbot<br>🌱 currently learning c# / starting my compsci major in october 2023<br>💬 you contact me for any collaborations on large scale web projects
+🔭 currently creating a website chatbot<br>🌱 currently learning c# / starting my compsci major in october 2023<br>💬 you contact me for any collaborations on web projects

 # 💻 Tech Stack: